exyte/Grid/README.md

 }
 ```

-Also you could specify just an `Int` literal as a track size.
+Also, you could specify just an `Int` literal as a track size.
 It's equal to repeating `.fr(1)` track sizes:
 ```swift
 Grid(tracks: 3) { ... }
 ```